princenyeche/BOP/tutorial.md

 * Bulk delete projects
 * Bulk change project leads
 * Bulk delete issues
+* Bulk creation of JSM organizations.
+* Bulk deletion of JSM organizations.
+* Bulk addition of JSM organizations to a service desk.
+* Bulk removal of JSM organizations from a service desk.
+* Bulk addition of customers into JSM organization.
+* Bulk removal of customers from JSM organization.
+* Bulk addition of customers to specific JSM projects e.g. ITSM or SD
+* Bulk removal of customers from specific JSM projects e.g. ITSM or SD

 ## Issues and troubleshooting
 * [Troubleshooting BulkOps app for Jira](https://github.com/princenyeche/BOP/wiki/Troubleshooting-BulkOps-app-for-Jira)